 #1 – Tenants, Termites, and Toilets

 The first thing you should consider is whether the words above – tenants, termites, and toilets – excite you or terrify you.
-If you’ve always wanted to become a landlord, and the thought of screening tenants, marketing your own property, and rolling up your sleeves to improve a property are things that thrill you, then perhaps you should consider taking a more active role in your investments.
+If you’ve always wanted to become a landlord, and the thought of screening tenants, marketing your own property, collecting rent, and rolling up your sleeves to improve property are things that thrill you, then perhaps you should consider taking a more active role in your investments.

 #2 – Time

 How much time do you have to devote toward your real estate investments?
 Actively managing investment property requires substantially more time, both during the initial acquisition as well as throughout the lifecycle of the project.